 Rabbi Tabick was the first woman rabbi to be ordained in Great Britain, in 1975.
 She served West London Synagogue as an associate rabbi until 1998 and then became rabbi of North West Surrey Synagogue in Weybridge.
 She held this position until July 2013, combining it with her role, since 2012, as the first female Convenor of the Reform Movement's Beit Din (rabbinic law court) in Britain and the Movement for Progressive Judaism's court in Europe.
 She is also the part-time rabbi of West Central Liberal Synagogue.
 In 2014 Jackie gained her PhD looking at the outcomes of conversion to Reform Judaism 1952-2002.

 Jackie is married to Rabbi Larry Tabick and they have three children, one of whom has now himself been ordained as a rabbi in the M'sorati Movement.

 Chair and Editor of Interreligious Insight: Revd Canon Dr Alan Race

 Alan is active in interfaith work locally, nationally and internationally.
 He has worked through interfaith dialogue groups and taught theology related to religious pluralism and interfaith work for many years.
 He is the author of the classic text in theology of religions Christians and Religious Pluralism (SCM, 1983 and 1993), Interfaith Encounter (2001), Christian Approaches to Other Faiths (2008) and most recently Making Sense of Religious Pluralism (SPCK 2013 & Fortress, USA, 2015).
 Find books here

-He is an Anglican priest in south London.
-Alan is the Editor for WCF’s journal, Interreligious Insight.
+Alan is a retired Anglican priest and the Editor for WCF’s journal, Interreligious Insight.